 Please also note if you know more about the site’s history, but do not send further information or photographs at this stage.
 We may well need this at a later date so do collect anything you think may be useful.

-THE DEADLINE for submitting your form(s) is 31st October 2017.
+THE DEADLINE for submitting your form(s) has been extended to 31st December 2017.
 Following the deadline The Gardens Trust will review the sites and aim to compile a shortlist of 50.
 We will then submit approximately 20 of the most important ones to Historic England for assessing their potential for registration on the NHLE.
 Registered landscapes do not need to be set in aspic; they can incorporate change through carefully-considered and constructive conservation, but important sites do need to be recorded.
 One of The Gardens Trust’s founding objectives is the promotion of new design; this project is particularly keen to include the work of living designers who are currently still practising.

 The landscapes most likely to make the grade should:

 It will be worth you looking at the less obvious or well-known sites such as Rutland Water, designed by Sylvia Crowe in the 1970s, as well as the more obvious ones, an example of which might be the Eden Project.

 The sites should be catagorised for submission under one or more of the following typologies: